minzoong/dcf_simulator/README.md

 # dcf_simulator

 A cross-platform (native + WebAssembly) **DCF (Discounted Cash-Flow) simulator** written in Rust with the `egui` GUI framework.
-It lets you define piece-wise cash-flow models — constants, time-functions or first-order ODEs — and instantly shows:
+It lets you define piecewise cash-flow models — constants, time functions or first-order ODEs — and instantly shows:

 * the raw cash-flow series
-* unit-DCF values (cash-flow / discount factor)
+* unit DCF values (cash-flow / discount factor)
-* running sum of discounted cash-flows
+* running sum of discounted cash-flow
 * terminal value and total DCF result

 All results are plotted in real time and listed in a scrollable table.